-The increasing number of lung cancer patients makes cases comorbid with LTBI more common in recent years, especially among older individuals in a high prevalence setting [2,26].
-In this study, we found significant difference in the smoking between lung cancer and TB cases, but it does not have a significant contribution to malignant pulmonary lesions in TB infection patients, suggesting that smoking has little predictive value for this situation.
-Although smoking is a proven risk factor for lung cancer, and the impact of smoking related to infection is probably leading to the increase in the risk of TB.
-Lung nodules are mostly caused by longterm stimulation of chronic inflammation, and cigarette smoking can provoke inflammation and aggravate the growth of lung cancer.
-However, smoking cessation contributes to reduction in size and number of benign lung nodules, indicating the partly reversible effect of smoking, while TB infection could cause persistent inflammation, and it is regarded as a predisposing risk for lung cancer [3,27].
+among older individuals in a high-prevalence setting [2,26].
+In this study, we found a significant difference in smoking between lung cancer and TB cases, but it does not have a significant contribution to malignant pulmonary lesions in TB infection patients, suggesting that smoking has little predictive value for this situation.
+Although smoking is a proven risk factor for lung cancer, the impact of smoking related to infection is probably leading to the increase in the risk of TB.
+Lung nodules are mostly caused by long-term stimulation of chronic inflammation, and cigarette smoking can provoke inflammation and aggravate the growth of lung cancer.
+However, smoking cessation contributes to a reduction in the size and number of benign lung nodules, indicating the partly reversible effect of smoking, while TB infection could cause persistent inflammation, and it is regarded as a predisposing risk for lung cancer [3,27].
 Gender difference was observed in the training cohorts, but it was not significant in the validation cohorts.
-Gender difference is more associated with the smoking rate: Men generally smoke more than women in the world.
-It might lead to a high prevalence in lung cancer or TB in men, but no evidence supports that sex is a predictive factor for lung cancer in TB infection patients.
+Gender difference is more associated with the smoking rate: men generally smoke more than women in the world.
+It might lead to a high prevalence of lung cancer or TB in men, but no evidence supports that sex is a predictive factor for lung cancer in TB infection.